File: what is the real price of a piece of clothing and what are its hidden costs?

 So much so that we often see people buying "because it's cheap", without even asking themselves what the real quality/price ratio of the product is... or if they (really) need it.

-You only have to look at the crazy behavior that sales generate... or the frenzy around the slightest competition to get a product for free or at a reduced price.
+You only have to see the crazy behavior that sales generate... or the frenzy around the slightest competition to get a product for free or at a knockdown price.

-Beyond this disconnect between the value of the product and its price, there is another discrepancy: the price displayed on the label of a product does not fully represent what it costs .
+Beyond this disconnect between the value of the product and its price, there is another gap: the price displayed on a product's label does not fully represent what it costs .

-For example, there may be maintenance costs... or even premature replacement if the lifespan is poor (but also an environmental and societal cost that is more difficult to integrate).
+For example, there may be maintenance costs... or even the cost of premature replacement if the lifespan is poor (but also an environmental and societal cost that is more difficult to integrate).

-The aim of this article is in no way to make you feel guilty when you buy a product at a very low price, nor to force you to buy more expensively, but rather to understand what the hidden costs are and how to integrate them when purchasing. 'purchase.
+The purpose of this article is not to make you feel guilty when you buy a product at a very low price, nor to force you to buy more expensive, but rather to understand what the hidden costs are and how to integrate them when purchasing.

 River water